 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback! (europa.eu)

 The starting point for career planning is to assess your interests.
 Think about what hopes and wishes you have for your future career and how your values may influence your choice of profession.
-It’s also important to identify your personal strengths and limitations.
+It is also important to identify your personal strengths and limitations.
 After that, you can begin thinking about different professions and which options may suit you best.
 Find out what types of education and training are required to access the tasks that interest you.
 You should also familiarise yourself with the future prospects of your chosen field and profession.

 There are many different professions, and finding a suitable profession or position may seem difficult at first.
 You can watch the following short videos to reflect on your ideas and choices.